Tresjs/tres/README.md

 ### Playground

-To run the playground run, its a great way to test the components and helpers:
+To run the playground run, its a great way to test the components and helpers locally:

 ```bash
 pnpm run playground